Rob-Kachmar/lang-syntax/python/main.md

       # |  1  [4  5  6]
       # V  2  [7  8  9]]

-      print()  # Do a cumulative sum from left-to-right and top-to-bottom for all the arrays
+      print()  # Do a cumulative sum from left-to-right, top-to-bottom for all the arrays
       # with no axis specified for 2-D arrays
       b = np.cumsum(a)
       print(b)